 41. Medjool dates stuffed with nut butter and topped with maldon sea salt

 I love to eat superfoods such as medjool dates (pit removed) stuffed with some nut butter and topped with some maldon sea salt.
 It is salty and sweet but but balanced in fibre and healthy fats to keep me going to dinner.
 Perfect afternoon pick me up!

 Being a work at home woman I spend many hours at my desk and my tip is, don’t eat at your desk.
 Eating at your desk while working causes mindless eating, which can lead to over eating or eating things that are not healthy because you are not really thinking about what you are snacking on.

 I like getting up and stretching my body, then taking a short walk outside with the dogs and snacking on a handful of almonds, or sprinkling some almonds and raisins in my Greek yogurt to enjoy while on my walk.
 I even enjoy a handful of granola mixed in my yogurt on occasion.

 Another snack I enjoy is a bowl of berries (raspberries, blueberries and grapes).
 What I do allow at my desk is water.
 I drink water all day, every day.
 Don’t forget that getting up and stretching is so important when you work from home and sit all day.

 There’s little doubt that you can find some great new healthy office snacks after checking out the recommendations on this list.
-Which one are you going to stash at your desk or bring to the next company meeting?
+Which one are you going to stash at your desk and what tips do you have on how to eat healthy at work?
 Let us know in the comments below.